~ Single Origin~ Ceremonial Grade Cacao ~ Origin: SPRINGS (Only)

 Instructions:

-Heat up filtered water or plant-based (no dairy as it affects nutritional absorption) milk to just under boiling ( boiling water will kill most of the nutritional content).
-While heating up the water, chop or grate the ceremonial-grade Cacao.
+Heat filtered water or plant-based milk (no dairy as it affects nutritional absorption) to just under boiling ( boiling water will kill most of the nutritional content).
+While heating the water, chop or grate the ceremonial-grade Cacao.

 The cacao easily grates off with a sharp knife on a board.

 Add your recommended dosage to your cup.
 Pour half of your hot liquid on top with spices, etc. Using the electric frother, start blending.
-Fill the cup with the rest of the heated plant-based milk or filtered hot water when completely blended.
+When thoroughly mixed, fill the cup with the remaining heated plant-based milk or filtered hot water.

-Alternatively, add all your ingredients to a blender like a Nutribullet or Vitamix and blend for a couple of minutes.
-Quality of water is an important component: filtered water is preferred.
+Alternatively, add all your ingredients to a blender like a Nutribullet or Vitamix and blend for a few minutes.
+Water quality is an essential component: filtered water is preferred.
 Microwave is not recommended.

 Delicious things to add: